 Relations between Hong Kong and the European Union (EU) are based on a high-level annual meeting called the Structured Dialogue between the EU and the Government of the Hong Kong Special Administrative Region (HKSARG).
 It was started in 2005 to ensure that they would maintain close contacts and develop positive relations.

-The tenth Structured Dialogue took place in November 2017 in Hong Kong.
+The 12th Structured Dialogue took place in December 2018 in Brussels.
 The two sides discussed a wide range of subjects to deepen mutual understanding, and identified areas of further cooperation.
 They released a joint press statement.

 The European Commission also produces annual reports on developments in Hong Kong, the most recent of which was in 2017.